jcummingsutk/jcummingsutk.github.io/content/en/post/guay_classifier.md

 title: "A Rebecca Guay Artist Classifier"
 ---

+**Goal**: The purpose for this project is twofold.
+Immediately, this is a curiosity project, as I wanted to see if I could use techniques I've learned from convolutional neural networks (CNN) not to just identify objects, but also artist styles.
+Second, it serves as a precursor to one day creating a neural transfer project which takes an input of art and "guayifies" it, turning it into art in the style of Rebecca Guay.

+**Results**: A classifier that is 99% accurate in identifying Rebecca Guay's art against other art in Magic: The Gathering.

 ## Some Useful links
 - [this project's github repo](https://github.com/jcummingsutk/art_transformer)
 - [The jupyter notebook for this project](https://github.com/jcummingsutk/art_transformer/blob/master/guay_classifier_functional.ipynb)